Spice-C

 When they got burnt out on Nashville Hot chicken, they turned to wings and things

 Opened at The District at Tustin Legacy in 2021 – during the height of local and national interest in Nashville Hot Chicken – Spice-C arrived so fully committed to the idea of selling insanely hot, pepper-dusted chicken tenders that the only real options were levels of pain.
 The hottest version, Reaper, came with a liability waiver.
-Five levels below it ranged from nothing to extra hot, which most people would consider to be painfully hot.
+Five levels below it ranged from nothing to extra hot, which most people would consider to be painful to eat.

-Along with a change in ownership and branding, Spice-C has reformulated its menu, explaining that “our mission is to offer a delicious, fun experience that everyone can enjoy.”
+Along with a change in ownership and branding, Spice-C then reformulated its menu, explaining that “our mission is to offer a delicious, fun experience that everyone can enjoy.”
 (They underline “everyone,” seemingly acknowleding the old concept’s limitations.)
-Rather than competing directly against Dave’s Hot Chicken or Orange County’s superior alternative Cluck Kitchen, Spice-C’s new menu shifts to six different flavors of chicken wings – chili oil, Korean BBQ, soy garlic, Buffalo mild, sweet chili, and lemon pepper, only the last one a dry rub.
-You can also get tenders, served dry, mild, medium, or hot, or a sandwich made with a tender, one of the sauces, and a second creamy sauce.
-Elotes, fries, and a small number of sides are also available.
+Rather than competing directly against Dave’s Hot Chicken or Orange County’s superior alternative Cluck Kitchen, Spice-C’s new menu shifted to six different flavors of chicken wings – chili oil, Korean BBQ, soy garlic, Buffalo mild, sweet chili, and lemon pepper, only the last one a dry rub.
+You could also get tenders, served dry, mild, medium, or hot, or a sandwich made with a tender, one of the sauces, and a second creamy sauce.
+Elotes, fries, and a small number of sides were also available.

 Stats